rheannemcintosh/gif-finder/README.md

-# Gif Finder :movie_camera:
+# GIF Finder :movie_camera:

 ## Project Overview
-The Gif Finder is a React application which allows users to search for a Gif using the [GIPHY API](https://developers.giphy.com/), which I created at the start of my React journey.
+The GIF Finder is a React application which allows users to search for a GIF using the [GIPHY API](https://developers.giphy.com/), which I created at the start of my React journey.

 ### Inspiration
 The original application was inspired by the Treehouse workshop, [Data Fetching in React](https://teamtreehouse.com/library/data-fetching-in-react).
 This was also a part of my **100 Days of Code Challenge** with Team Treehouse.